Submissions

 Method: The Method section should clearly describe how the research was conducted, providing enough detail for readers to evaluate the study and for other researchers to replicate it.
 Authors should explain the research design, population and sampling methods, instruments used, procedures followed (including timeframe, if relevant), and the data analysis techniques applied.
 It is important to balance clarity and conciseness—include essential information without overwhelming the reader with unnecessary technical detail.
 Describe how validity and reliability were ensured, state any assumptions made, and outline any statistical tests or analysis methods used.
 If advanced or non-standard techniques are applied, appropriate references should be provided.
 For research in the social and behavioral sciences, extra attention should be given to the clarity and replicability of the methodology, especially when new or innovative methods are involved.

-Conclusion: The conclusion should clearly and concisely synthesize the key findings of the study and explain their significance.
+Conclusion: The conclusion should clearly and concisely synthesize the study's key findings and explain their significance.
 Rather than repeating the abstract or restating the research problem, the conclusion should highlight the importance of the research, its relevance to the field, and how it contributes to existing knowledge.
 It should leave no questions unanswered and avoid introducing new arguments, evidence, or unrelated ideas.
 Authors should also avoid vague statements such as “this study investigated...” and instead focus on what was found and why it matters.
 Typically, a well-developed single paragraph is sufficient, though more may be needed depending on the complexity of the research.

 Acknowledgments (Optional): Authors may acknowledge individuals or institutions that contributed to the study but do not meet the criteria for authorship.
 This may include those who provided materials, technical support, feedback on the manuscript, or assistance with data collection or analysis.
 Authors should briefly state the nature of each contribution and ensure that those mentioned have given their permission to be acknowledged.
 Any funding sources should also be disclosed, including grant names or reference numbers, if applicable.
 Do not include apologies or personal comments.

-Citation: Use the APA style for both in-text citations and the reference list.
+Citation: Use the APA style for in-text citations and the reference list.
 In in-text citations, include the author's last name and the year of publication.
 For works with up to five authors, list all authors in the first citation; use the first author’s name followed by et al. in subsequent citations.
 Do not use footnotes for citations.

-References: The reference list must follow the APA 6th edition style.
+References: The reference list must follow the most current APA edition style.
 Authors are required to include at least 35 references, with the majority published within the last 10 years.
 All references cited in the text must appear in the reference list, and all entries in the reference list must be cited in the text.
 Ensure consistency in the spelling of author names, publication years, and formatting.

 Privacy Statement